Before dawn, before place comes into sight ,

 and early – 'Beat the traffic' – and Jon, the driver,

-the driver, says we’ll pull in at the Maylands Café –
+says we’ll pull in at the Maylands Café –

-which opens at seven for the men going to work
+it opens at seven for the men going to work

-And after twenty years of just-warm porridge,
+And after twenty years of monastery porridge,

-this sounds good.
 Hot and greasy; faintly illicit.

-It’s one of those normal grey-wash mornings,
+It turns into one of those grey-wash mornings,

 but Maylands is warm and steamy with men